scaleway/serverless-scaleway-functions/docs/README.md

   # python (2.7), python3 (3.7) for Python
   # golang
   # You don't need to specify a runtime if you deploy only containers
+  # This is the default runtime for your functions
+  # You can define a specific runtime for each function
   runtime: <runtime>
   # See documentation below for environment
   env: